Roasted Tofu Veggie Bowl with Creamy Sunflower Sauce

 • Bake the tofu for 20-25 minutes and roast the veggies for 25-30 minutes, until everything is golden and crisp.

-• While they bake, whisk together the sunflower seed butter, soy sauce, maple syrup, rice vinegar, garlic, ginger, and water to make the sauce, adjusting the thickness with more water or sunflower seed butter as needed.
+• While they bake, whisk together the sunflower butter, soy sauce, maple syrup, rice vinegar, garlic, ginger, and water to make the sauce, adjusting the thickness with more water or sunflower butter as needed.

 • Assemble the bowls with rice, roasted veggies, and baked tofu, then drizzle generously with the sunflower sauce and garnish with fresh cilantro.